 10. You Need More Money Than You Think

 Buying a house is expensive!
-I think one of the biggest expenses is the deposit and when you think about saving I guess this is the biggest thing you’re saving for.
-But there are fees to pay!
-If you’re buying your first house you have survey/ valuation fees, mortgage/ lender fees and legal fees, which cost us approximately £2500- £3000!
-However if it isn’t your first house you have to pay these plus stamp duty (varies depending on the property value but easily thousands of pounds).
-If you’re selling a house too then you also have all the fees associated with that (selling fees and removal fees).
+One of the biggest expenses is the deposit but there are fees to pay!
+Check out my blog post on a full breakdown of fees expected when buying.
+If you’re selling a house too then you also have selling fees and removal fees to consider.
 Either way you need more money than just your deposit.
 Plus it is wise to have some money left over in case there are any problems when you move in.
 Our boiler broke the first day we moved in, there went £3000!

 11. It Can Take Up to 8 Months

-You might encounter delays because of the survey (if you find a problem you might need these fixing or try re-negotiate the price), the mortgage application (lenders might want more financial information), council checks or solicitors.
+You might encounter delays because of the survey, the mortgage application, council checks or solicitors.
 These are the main areas which take time and the more problems there are the longer it will take.
-Also if a property is in a chain (meaning the seller is buying a house, etc), this can add time on to your sale because you’re waiting for other people to also move house.
+Also if a property is in a chain this can add time on to your sale because you’re waiting for other people to also move house.
 Our sale took the best part of 5 months!

 12. You’re Going To Make A Lot Of Phone Calls